-Nathan Morris serves as the vice president of legislative affairs at the U.S. Chamber Institute for Legal Reform.
+Nathan Morris serves as the senior vice president of legislative affairs at the U.S. Chamber Institute for Legal Reform.
 He is responsible for legal reform advocacy efforts in Washington, D.C. and in state capitols throughout the country.

 Before joining ILR, Morris served as Legal Assistant to the General Counsel of the United States Sentencing Commission and as Professional Staff to the U.S. Senate Committee on the Judiciary, where he advised legislators on antitrust, asbestos, bankruptcy, class action, data privacy, intellectual property, and other civil law and litigation issues.

 Morris is a graduate of Brown University.
 He holds a J.D. from American University’s Washington College of Law and is admitted to practice law in Washington, D.C.